Scripting in markdown

 Improve diff output in interactive mode

-nicer by taking advantage of additional features the crate has to
+made nicer by taking advantage of additional features the crate has

 Support same-line command interpolation